 - If you use your cell phone for any reason during class you will be asked to leave immediately and you will not be given the opportunity make up work you miss. - If you need to use a device to accommodate a disability, please see tell me at the beginning of class and refer to the DISABILITY STATEMENT above.

 D2L

 - This course has a D2L web page.
-Homework assignments will be posted on or before the Friday before the week before they are due. - From time to time other important information may also be posted there.
+Homework assignments will be posted on Friday's of the week before they are due. - From time to time other important information may also be posted there.

 ACADEMIC INTEGRITY & CONDUCT